phucngvinuni/CVDprediction/README.md

-Here’s a README focusing solely on the AI model from your paper:

----

 # AI Model for Cardiovascular Disease Prediction

 This repository contains the AI model implementation for predicting cardiovascular disease (CVD) as presented in the paper:

 **"A Digital Healthcare Platform for Cardiovascular Disease Management: Architecture, Technology Integration, and Deployment"**
-*H.-Phuc Nguyen, T.-Trung Nguyen, G.-Khuyen Pham, M.-Ngoc Ngo, Dzung V. Dinh, and Van-Dinh Nguyen*

 ## Overview